TAMILARASAN-D/Django-CRM/README.md

 # Django-CRM
-Developed a CRM (Customer Relationship Management) App with Django, Python, and MySQL.
+Developed a Customer Relationship Management - CRM App with Django, Python, and MySQL.

 The app will use MySQL for the database.